NEONScience/NEON-Data-Skills/tutorials-in-development/tabbed_tutorial_instructions.md

 Review the html file.
 You won't see the tabs, but is all the code there?
 Did it run correctly?
 Do the figures appear as they should?

+### Creating the file to sync (Rmd)

+The Rmd file for the sync to website should contain the usual yaml header, as described in the [Tutorial Instructions](https://github.com/NEONScience/NEON-Data-Skills/blob/main/tutorials-in-development/Tutorial_Instructions.pdf) document.
+Other than that, it should contain only two code chunks: one to load the `htmltools` package, and one with a pointer to the html fragment.
+See the Rmd file for the [neonUtilities package](https://github.com/NEONScience/NEON-Data-Skills/blob/main/tutorials/R/NEON-general/neon-code-packages/neonUtilities/neonUtilities-0.Rmd) for an example to copy.

+The URL to the html fragment should point to the "raw" version at raw.githubusercontent.com.

+File naming: To make sure the website picks up the correct file, name the files so that this file appears before the content files in the folder.
+I've been ending the file names in `-0` to ensure this, e.g. `api-tokens-content.Rmd` and `api-tokens-0.Rmd`.

+### Knitting the file to sync (md)

+Knit the Rmd file using the usual R tutorial processing code [here](https://github.com/NEONScience/NEON-Data-Skills/blob/main/processing_code/01knit-RMD-2-MD_NDSRepo.R).
+Delete the .html and .R outputs.

+Review the .md file.
+In most markdown viewers, you still won't see the tabs, but make sure the code ran correctly and the text and figures are rendering correctly.

+### Pushing to GitHub and website

+Push your changes to GitHub and follow the usual steps to verify the tutorial or updates appear on the website.
+Review the tutorial on the website to make sure the tabs appear as expected.